 Treatment of unstated interest and OID.
-Generally, the unstated interest rules do not apply to a debt given in consideration for a sale or exchange of personal-use property.
+Generally, if a buyer gives a debt in consideration for personal use property, the unstated interest rules do not apply.
+As a result, the buyer cannot deduct the unstated interest.
+The seller must report the unstated interest as income.

 Personal-use property is any property in which substantially all of its use by the buyer is not in connection with a trade or business or an investment activity.

+If the debt is subject to the section 483 rules and is also subject to the below-market loan rules, such as a gift loan, compensation-related loan, or corporation-shareholder loan, then both parties are subject to the below-market loan rules rather than the unstated interest rules.
 Rules for the seller.
 If either section 1274 or section 483 applies to the installment sale contract, you must treat part of the installment sale price as interest, even though interest is not called for in the sales agreement.
 If either section applies, you must reduce the stated selling price of the property and increase your interest income by this unstated interest.